daasadr/office_automations/SETUP.md

 2. **Browse Directus admin** - View collections and data
 3. **Check the API docs** - http://localhost:3001/api-docs
 4. **Start developing** - Edit code in `frontend/src/` or `backend/orchestration-api/src/`
+   - Changes auto-reload in development mode!
 5. **Read the main README** - Full project documentation

+### Development Tips

+- 💡 Use `make dev-up` for daily development (hot-reload enabled)
+- 💡 Use `make prod-up` to test production builds
+- 💡 Use `make status` to check what's running
+- 💡 Use `make dev-logs-frontend` or `make dev-logs-api` to follow logs
+- 💡 Use `make down` to stop everything
+- 💡 Source code changes are picked up automatically in dev mode
+- 💡 After adding new npm packages, rebuild: `make dev-build`

 ---